squaremo/docker/experimental/plugins.md

 which provides multi-host portable volumes for Docker, enabling you to run databases and other stateful containers and move them around across a cluster of machines.

+* The [Weave plugin](https://github.com/weaveworks/docker-plugin) is a network driver plugin which provides a virtual, multi-host network for containers.

 ## Troubleshooting a plugin